rkovacevic/blog/source/_posts/Splitting-strings-with-regex.md

 > ["Don't :! split this ", " but split this ", " and this"]

 I generally try my hardest to avoid regex, due to it's unreadability and unmaintainability, but in this case I lapsed.
-I was able to find the appropriate regex for this with this tool:
+I was able to find the appropriate regex expression with this tool:

 [http://www.pagecolumn.com/tool/regtest.htm](http://www.pagecolumn.com/tool/regtest.htm)